AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 - **Processed fuels are excellent for trains and tanks.** The speed gains from rocket fuel is quite satisfying and nuclear fuel is on another level…
 - **You already need to mass produce solid fuel and rocket fuel to make rocket parts,** so it is not too difficult to produce a little more for your vehicle or other burner device needs.
 - **If you are burning coal for power, processing it into solid fuel will cut down its demand significantly.** For example, doubling the energy per coal means that you need to mine only half as much as before.
 However, unlocking coal liquification requires production science, which means you can unlock solar and nuclear power much sooner and [their advantages](https://www.reddit.com/r/technicalfactorio/comments/srosza/coal_vs_solar_vs_nuclear_setup_costs_and_running/) may make it worthwhile to switch to them before upgrading your coal setup.
-Nuclear power is [easier to do than it may seem]([Alt-F4 #57 - Nuclear Energy and You](https://alt-f4.blog/ALTF4-57/#)), especially without Kovarex enrichment!
+Nuclear power is [easier to do than it may seem]([Alt-F4 #57 - Nuclear Energy and You](https://alt-f4.blog/ALTF4-57/#)), especially without Kovarex Enrichment!
-- **Use modules in your fuel processing to increase energy gains.** Filling all the fuel processing machines with efficiency 1 modules is quick and offers some energy savings.
+- **Use modules in your fuel processing to increase energy gains.** As previously touched upon, filling all the fuel processing machines with efficiency 1 modules is quick and offers some energy savings.
 More complex module combinations may offer better gains, as presented in [this guide]([Tutorial:Producing power from oil - Factorio Wiki](https://wiki.factorio.com/Tutorial:Producing_power_from_oil)) on the official wiki.

 ## Summary